Miloš Ćuk

-Miloš Ćuk (Милош Ћук; born 21 December 1990) is a Serbian water polo player who plays for Radnički.
+Miloš Ćuk (Милош Ћук; born 21 December 1990) is a Serbian water polo player.
 His most notable achievement with the Serbia national water polo team are the golden medal from the 2012 European Championship held in Eindhoven and the silver medal from the 2011 World Championship in Shanghai.
 In 2011, he won with Partizan Raiffeisen the National Championship and National Cup of Serbia, LEN Euroleague, LEN Supercup and Eurointer League.

 Club career

 Partizan Raiffeisen

 On 9 November Ćuk scored four goals in the second round of the Euroleague Group in the 10–10 tie against TEVA-Vasas-UNIQA.
 On 26 November he scored two goals in a 9–6 Euroleague third round win over ZF Eger in Belgrade.
 He scored a goal on 14 December in the fourth round of the Euroleague, in the 12–8 second defeat to ZF Eger.
 On 8 February Ćuk scored three goals for Partizan in the fifth round of the Euroleague Group in which his team won without much problem 9–5 against TEVA-Vasas-UNIQA.
 On 17 February Ćuk scored his first two goals of the Serbian National Championship season, in the third round of the "A League", in an easy 14–2 win against ŽAK.
 On 1 March Ćuk scored two goals against VK Vojvodina in a 10–9 win in the "A League" fourth round.
 On 3 March in the fifth round of the "A League", Ćuk scored three goals in a 9–4 home win against VK Beograd.